ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 :::
 #####
 ::: Question
-What is the period of your pendulum in seconds, reported to correct significant figures and with uncertainty?
+What is the period of your pendulum in seconds reported to correct significant figures and with uncertainty?
 :::
 #####
-5. Now that you have your uncertainty in the period, use that, your uncertainty in the length, and Equation 2 to determine the uncertainty in $g$.
+5. Use the uncertainty in the period, uncertainty in the length, and Equation 2 to determine the uncertainty in $g$.
 ######
 :::Question
 a) Show your work for step 5.